Chai Tai

 Disclosure: I received free product from Wild Hart Distillery.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-This delightfully complex Mai Tai riff is tropical yet also cozy, balancing pineapple with warming chai-spices.
-Thanks to these diverse flavors, it's perfect for sipping year-round!
+This delightfully complex Mai Tai riff is tropical yet also cozy, balancing pineapple with warming chai tea spices.
+Serve this chai cocktail at all your fall occasions and even Thanksgiving!

 Author: